enze-chen/enze-chen.github.io/index.markdown

 ### Recent news 📰

+* 2020/08: I am a dumb-dumb for not exercising for six months and then deciding to hike the [cables up Half Dome](https://www.nps.gov/yose/planyourvisit/halfdome.htm){:target="_blank"}.

 * 2020/07: My co-authored paper on Stitch is now public [on IEEE *Xplore*](https://ieeexplore.ieee.org/abstract/document/9139788){:target="_blank"}!

 * 2020/05: I started my summer internship at Lawrence Livermore National Lab (see Research tab for details).